sshyran/grav-plugin-psysh/README.md

 # Understanding shell context

 PsySH shell run in the context of a PHP execution.
-The shell execute where `eval(\Psy\sh())` is called.
+The shell execute where `\Grav\Plugin\PsyshPlugin::fire_shell();` is called.
 The `whereami` command will help you figure out where this happen in the code.

 # Usage examples